rurodriguez/badgefy/README.md

 }

 /*
-* processDevDebugResources depends on addIconOverlayDevDebugTask
-* addIconOverlayDevDebugTask depends on mergeDevDebugResources *
+* gnerateDevDebugResources depends on addIconOverlayDevDebugTask *
 * this is the only way I found where the launcher icons are modfied
-* BEFORE processed (processXXResources) and AFTER created (mergeXXResources)
+* BEFORE processed (generateXXResources)
 * */

 tasks.whenTaskAdded { task ->